hbctraining/bioinformatics_online/README.md

 We have also [created a list]() of Bioinformatics Trainings available online.

-A few other resources created for this purposed are listed below, we have borrowed from a lot of these to create ours.
+A few other resources created for this purposed are listed below, we have borrowed from some of these to create our guidelines.
  * For learners and Instructors:
     * https://github.com/hbs-rcs/remote_learning